 Welcome home to Lincoln Park.

-Lincoln Park is one of Chicago’s most sought-after addresses.
-This historic neighborhood is right on the shores of Lake Michigan, with its beautiful views of the city skyline.
+Lincoln Park is right on the shores of Lake Michigan, with its beautiful views of the city skyline.
 The park itself is bigger the New York’s Central Park, and is home to museums, gardens, and the country’s last free zoo.

-Residents of Lincoln Park enjoy easy access to shopping, restaurants, outdoor and indoor fitness, dog parks, and nightlife, all within a few minutes of downtown.
+When you live in Lincoln Park, you enjoy easy access to shopping, restaurants, outdoor and indoor fitness, dog parks, and nightlife, all within a few minutes of downtown.
 The residential blocks are idyllic tree-lined streets showcasing a diverse array of architectural styles.
-All summer long, residents have their pick of festivals, markets, and cultural events.
+All summer long, you’ll have their pick of festivals, markets, and cultural events.

 - The beautiful Lincoln Park Zoo on the shores of Lake Michigan is one of the last free zoos in the country, and is home to more than 1,100 animals.